kagaimiq/jielie/datafmt/br17-fw.md

 ### user.app

-This area is exposed into the CPU's memory map via [SFC](../periph/sfc.md), and this is where the main app, along with all of its resources, live in.
+This file contains the data exposed into CPU's memory space via the [SFC](../periph/sfc.md) peripheral.
+This is where the main code alongside all of its resources are living in.

-It is also stored in encrypted form on the flash, in a form of 32-byte blocks with the key being XORed by the absolute CPU map address shifted two times right (i.e. `dkey = key ^ (addr >> 2)`).
+Since it is accessed by the SFC peripheral with the cache, it is scrambled in 32-byte blocks, with the key being XORed by the absolute address shifted two times right (i.e. `key ^ (addr >> 2)`).
-The reason for this approach is that the icache requests data in 32-byte blocks (which is the size of a single cache line),.

-With the usual `uboot.boot` used in the firmware (i.e. practically everything) the key used to decrypt this area is actually taken from the `chipkey.bin` file, not directly from the chip's efuses.
-The readout from the efuses are only done in order to check if the key in the firmware and in the chip match.
+The actual scrambling key is supposed to be the one stored in chip's "chipkey" fuses, but the stock `uboot.boot` actually takes it from the firmware's `chip_key.bin` file instead.
-And even that is done in a rather quirky way: keys from the firmware and from the chip are ORed together, and then the result is checked against the firmware key.
+However, it does read out the key fuses on the chip in order to check if the firmware key matches with the chip key, however this is done in a rather quirky way: both keys are ORed together and then the result is compared to the firmware key, meaning that:
+- A chip with the 0xFFFF key could only run firmware that has a 0xFFFF key
+- A chip with the 0x0000 key can run firmware with any key
-This means that a firmware with a 0xFFFF key can work on any chip, even if that particular chip has something other than 0xFFFF programmed into it, and a chip with a totally burnt out key (i.e. 0x0000) can successfuly boot up any firmware with any chipkey.
+- A firmware with the 0xFFFF key can work on any chip, even when they have a chip key different from 0xFFFF
+- Some combinations of the firmware and chip keys can also work, for example 2606/36EF.

 If this area is decrypted, then the following structure can be observed: